Tsarpf/Tsatter/README.md

 - run setup.sh
 - edit files in the environment folder, changes are automatically synced to the container and the server within the container restarted (using nodemon or forever)
 - node serves non-minified assets to port 3000, use that to immediately see changes.
 - Node also builds the whole website for nginx every time a change to the front-end code is made.
-The build will be served by nginx to port 80 as soon as it's ready.
+The build will be served by nginx at port 80 as soon as it's ready.
 (Might 404 while building)

 ####About:
 A  'next generation image board' that combines image boards and chatting (for example, IRC).
 Key technologies: MEAN-stack, Grunt, Bower, Nginx, Docker, Inspircd.